dotn8/git-untracker/README.md

 1. Edit and save changes to the file `i-am-untracked.txt`
 2. Try to commit *everything* either via the command line (`git commit -a`) or via your favorite git user interface.
 If and only if `i-am-untracked.txt` does not show up as changed, then `git-untracker` is installed successfully.

+## Faq

+## What does `.gituntrack` do?

+1. If a tracked file is listed in `.gituntrack` then that file's changes will never be committed.
+2. Files can be removed from `.gituntrack` and added to it; when `.gituntrack` is committed with these changes, these changes will be applied to the git repository.

-## How to untrack a file
+### How do I untrack a file?

 1. Make sure the file has been committed.
 2. Add the file path to `.gituntrack`.
 The path must be relative to the root of the repository.
-File name patterns are not supported.
+File name patterns (e.g., `*.txt`) are not supported.
 3. Commit the changes to `.gituntrack`.
 Be aware: the file stops being tracked *after* `.gituntrack` is committed with the file name inside it.
 So, if there are any uncommitted changes in the file when `.gituntrack` is being committed, `git` will try to commit the file as well.
-In other words, there may be one last commit to the file if you commit all your changes.
+In other words, there may be one last commit to the file in question.

-## Faq

 ### What does `.gituntrack` do if I don't have `git-untracker` installed?